health & Safety Guide

 We appreciate your participation in keeping the experience here safe and enjoyable for everyone.

 Mt.
-Rose will require face coverings that align with CDC recommendations in all indoor areas, lift queues, and while riding chairlift.
+Rose will require face coverings that align with CDC recommendations in all indoor areas, lift queues (including loading and unloading areas), and while riding chairlifts.

 All guests will be expected to maintain the recommended six-foot distancing from Mt.
 Rose staff and other guests.

 Please properly wash or sanitize your hands frequently.
 We have increased the available hand sanitizer locations throughout the lodges in both public and employee areas.

 Mt.
 Rose will continue to practice a heightened level of cleaning and disinfecting procedures, as well as an increased frequency of sanitizing high-touch areas.
 All cleaning products used will follow CDC and EPA guidance on agents which are effective against COVID-19.

 Contactless payments (Mt.
 Rose Pass Pay, Apple Pay, Google Pay) are preferred.
 Log in to your account to add Pass Pay to your season pass.